septicwolf818/object-identification-keras/readme.md

-# Object Identification using AI model as a Django app
+# Object Identification using AI model (As a Django app)

 ## About

-This project uses Keras **ResNet50V2** model to predict object classes from the uploaded image.
+This project uses Keras **ResNet50V2** model to predict object classes on the uploaded image.

 ## How to run